 He then calls “roll sound” if that particular take involves sound and then the “roll cameras “call is called by the assistant director who is answered by “speed” from the camera operator once he starts recording.
 The assistant directors then call “action” once he makes sure everyone is ready.
 The take is over when the director calls “cut” and the sound stops and the cameras stop recording.

 In the film production process, we see mise en scene representing the film production in every step or every setting or arrangement.
-It, therefore, refers to the staging and acting where it is well known that an actor can make or break a move, and it doesn’t matter how captivating the story is.
+It, therefore, refers to the staging and acting where it is well known that an actor can make or break a movie, and it doesn’t matter how captivating the story is.
 It also refers to the lighting and setting of the production stage.

 The setting creates a mode and also a sense of place and it can also reflect the emotional state of mind of the character.
 Lighting is essential in the production of a film, and there are different types of lighting, but each depends on where the lighting is coming from and the kind of illumination it is providing to the stage setting.

 Costumes are the only aspect of mise en scene that is easily noticeable by almost everybody.
 It includes makeup, hair, and clothes or wardrobe choices that are used to show the personality of the character.
-It is important that a costume designer chooses the costumes that will best convey the image, personality and emotional status of the character.
+It is important that a costume designer chooses the costumes that will best convey the image, personality, and emotional status of the character.
 Special effects are another aspect of mise en scene.
 They are used to make the film more interesting and captivating.

 This video uses two scenes from the movie American Beauty to show how elements of how cinematic techniques related to mise-en-scène and cinematography can be used to help visually tell a story.